Absorbent A substance, usually solid, that is able to take up or absorb a gas or liquid.

 EN European Standard

 Energy Broadly defined, the capability of doing work.
 More specifically, it is the capacity for doing work as measured by the capability of doing work (potential energy) or the conversion of this capability to motion (kinetic energy).
-Forms of energy include thermal, mechanical, electrical and chemical.
+Forms of energy includes thermal, mechanical, electrical and chemical.
 Energy may be transformed from one form into another form useful for work.
-Most of the world's convertible energy comes from fossil fuels that are burned to produce heat that is then used as a transfer medium to mechanical or other means in order to accomplish tasks.
 Electrical energy is usually measured in kilowatt-hours, while heat energy may be measured in joules (J) or kilowatt-hours (kWh).

 Energy consumption The amount of energy consumed in the form in which it is acquired by the user.
 The term excludes electrical generation and distribution losses.